Xilinx/video-sdk/CONTRIBUTING.rst

 Contributing via Pull Requests
 ******************************

 Please use GitHub Pull Requests (PR) for sending code contributions.
 When sending code, sign your work as described below.
-Be sure to use the same license for your contributions as the current license of the |SDK| component you are contributing to.
+Be sure to use the same license for your contributions as the current license of the Xilinx Video SDK component you are contributing to.

 General Guidelines
 ==================